nyu-cs-cy-6533-fall-2021/assignment-1-images-yz8338/README.md

 I use C++'s operator overloading to implement this task.
 Basically, for each operation which contains two input images(like +, +=, -, -=), it first check whether their sizes are the same, then compute operations on vector.

-Here are the code for addition: (other operations are also similar)
+Here are the code for addition: (other operations are also in similar construction)
 ```bash
 MyImageClass MyImageClass::operator+(MyImageClass image) {
     MyImageClass newImage;